ajcriado/htb-writeups/Academy/OSCP/Content Summary/Footprinting Services.md

 #### Brute Forcing User RIDs
 for i in $(seq 500 1100);do rpcclient -N -U "" <IP> -c "queryuser 0x$(printf '%x\n' $i)" | grep "User Name\|user_rid\|group_rid" && echo "";done
 ```

+Apart from enumeration, we can use RPC to make changes to the system, such as:
+- Change a user's password.
+- Create a new domain user.
+- Create a new shared folder.

+**RCE Options:**
+* Impacket PsExec
+- Impacket SMBExec: A similar approach to PsExec without using [RemComSvc](https://github.com/kavika13/RemCom).
+The technique is described here.
+This implementation goes one step further, instantiating a local SMB server to receive the output of the commands.
+This is useful when the target machine does NOT have a writeable share available.
+- Impacket atexec: This example executes a command on the target machine through the Task Scheduler service and returns the output of the executed command.
+- CrackMapExec: includes an implementation of `smbexec` and `atexec`.
+- Metasploit PsExec: Ruby PsExec implementation.

+We can steal NTLM hashes with responder or perform NTLM Relay Attack (Check Attacking AD page)
 ##### **[NFS](https://book.hacktricks.xyz/network-services-pentesting/nfs-service-pentesting)** (TCP 111, 2049)

 |**Command**|**Description**|
 |-|-|
 | `showmount -e <FQDN/IP>` | Show available NFS shares. |